radical-cybertools/radical.entk/docs/user_guide/get_started.rst

 Getting Started
 ***************

-In this section we will run you through the basic building blocks of the  API.
+In this section we will run you through Ensemble Toolkit  API.
 We will develop an example application consisting of a simple bag of Tasks.

 .. note:: The reader is assumed to be familiar with the :ref:`PST Model <overview>` and to have read through the :ref:`introduction` of Ensemble Toolkit.